The Monadic Theory of Toric Words: Applications

-The Model-Checking Problem for LDS subsumes, among many others, the Skolem Problem, the Positivity Problem, and the Ultimate Positivity Problem for LRS over $\rat$.
-Unsurprisingly, decidability of the full Model-Checking Problem is currently open.
-However, decidability can be proven if we place certain restrictions on $M, \aut$ and $\Scal$. \begin{enumerate} \item[(A)] Call a $\rat$-semialgebraic set $T$ \emph{low-dimensional} if it either has intrinsic (\ie semialgebraic) dimension 1, or is contained in a three-dimensional linear subspace.
-The set $T$ is \emph{tame} if it can be generated from a collection of low-dimensional sets through the usual set operations.
-If all targets in~$\Scal$ are tame, then the characteristic word $\alpha$ of any LDS $(M,s)$ with respect to $\Scal$ is \eap \cite{LinearLoopsPOPL,Karimov2022}.
-In particular, $\alpha$ has a suffix belonging to the class $\Tcal_{O}\cap\Tcal_{SA(\rat)}$ that is fully effective.
-Hence the MCP with tame targets (but arbitrary $(M,s)$ and $\aut$) is decidable. \item[(B)] An automaton $\aut$ is \emph{prefix-independent} if for any infinite word $\beta$, whether it is accepted does not change if we perform finitely many insertions and deletions on $\beta$.
-It is shown in \cite{karimov-popl21} that the Model-Checking Problem is decidable if we assume $M$ is diagonalisable and $\aut$ is prefix-independent. \end{enumerate} From (A) it follows that the MCP is decidable in dimension at most~3.
-The result (B), on the other hand, is closely related to \Cref{simple-lrs-sign}.
-Too see this, suppose $M$ is diagonalisable.
-Then $u_n = p(M^ns)$ is a diagonalisable LRS for every polynomial $p$.
-From the connection between the characteristic word $\alpha$ and the sign patterns of LRS defining $\Scal$ discussed above, the closure properties of toric words, as well as \Cref{simple-lrs-sign}~(a), it follows that $\alpha$ has a suffix that belongs to $\Tcal_{O} \cap \Tcal_{SA}$.
+The model-checking problem for LDS subsumes, among many others, the Skolem problem, the Positivity problem, and the Ultimate Positivity problem for LRS over $\rat$.
+Unsurprisingly, decidability of the full model-checking problem is currently open.
+However, decidability can be proven if we place certain restrictions on $M, \aut$, and $\Scal$. \begin{enumerate} \item[(A)] Call a $\rat$-semialgebraic set $T$ \emph{low-dimensional} if it either has intrinsic (\ie semialgebraic) dimension 1, or is contained in a three-dimensional linear subspace.
+The set $T$ is \emph{tame} if it can be obtained in finitely many steps from a collection of low-dimensional sets through the usual set operations.
+If all targets in~$\Scal$ are tame, then the characteristic word $\alpha$ of any LDS $(M,s)$ with respect to $\Scal$ is \eap \cite{Karimov2022,LinearLoopsPOPL}.
+In particular, $\alpha$ has a suffix belonging to the class $\Tcal_{O}\cap\Tcal_{\mathit{SA}(\rat)}$ that is fully effective.
+Hence the MCP with tame targets (but arbitrary $(M,s)$ and $\aut$) is decidable. \item[(B)] An automaton $\aut$ is \emph{prefix-independent} if for every infinite word $\beta$, whether $\aut$ accepts $\beta$ does not change if we perform finitely many insertions and deletions on $\beta$.
+It is shown in \cite{karimov-popl21} that the MCP is decidable if we assume $M$ is diagonalisable and $\aut$ is prefix-independent. \end{enumerate} From (A) it follows that the MCP is decidable in dimension at most~3.
+On the other hand, (B) is closely related to \Cref{simple-lrs-sign}.
+To see this, suppose $M$ is diagonalisable.
+Then $u_n = p(M^ns)$ is a simple LRS for every polynomial $p$.
+From the connection between the characteristic word $\alpha$ and the sign patterns of LRS defining $\Scal$ discussed above, the closure properties of toric words, as well as \Cref{simple-lrs-sign}~(a), it follows that $\alpha$ has a suffix that belongs to $\Tcal_{O} \cap \Tcal_{\mathit{SA}}$.
 Unfortunately, it is not known how to determine the starting position of such a suffix in $\alpha$, which is the reason why in (B) we impose the prefix-independence restriction.
-However, similarly to \Cref{simple-lrs-sign}~(b), it is shown in \cite{karimov-power-of-positivity} that the MCP is decidable for diagonalisable LDS if we assume decidability of the Positivity Problem for diagonalisable LRS over $\rat$.
+However, similarly to \Cref{simple-lrs-sign}~(b), it is shown in \cite{karimov-power-of-positivity} that the MCP is decidable for diagonalisable LDS if we assume decidability of the Positivity problem for simple LRS over $\rat$.